skip to main content

 Q. Do I need an official transcript?

-Q. I’m a member of the CSF Group Page.
+Q. I’m a member of the CSF Google Classroom.
 Does that mean I’ve been accepted?

 A. No. That means you have filled out an application or been added by another member.
-Being a part of the Group is for informational purposes only.
+Being a part of Google Classroom is for informational purposes only and the place you submit applications.

 Q. I have turned in an application and heard nothing.
 Does that mean I’ve been accepted?